yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

 ### Verify TEE Deployment

-Once deployed, you can verify the TEE deployment by:
+Once deployed, you can verify whether your ROFL instance is running, the latest logs and the runtime-attestation key:

-1. Checking the ROFL application status:

     ```bash
-    oasis rofl show
+    oasis rofl machine show
     ```

-2. Monitoring the application logs
-3. Verifying remote attestation

 Congratulations!
 You have successfully deployed Eliza to a TEE environment.